ContainerHQ/arkis-api/README.md

 Docker remote API Proxy.

-This project aims to be fully compatible with Docker API, and then with Docker Swarm API.
+This project aims to be fully compatible with Docker API first, then with Docker Swarm API.

 This means also that Docker CLI is able to work nicely with this proxy.